maerifat/kruskal/README.md

 # Minimum Spanning Tree using Kruskal's Algorithm

-This C++ program implements Kruskal's algorithm to find the Minimum Spanning Tree (MST) of a given undirected weighted graph containing function to implement Kruskal's algorithm that accepts an adjacency matrix as input.
+This program in C++ demonstrates the application of Kruskal's algorithm to determine the Minimum Spanning Tree (MST) of an undirected weighted graph.
+The algorithm is implemented to accept an adjacency matrix as input.

 ## Input Format

-The input consists of following:
+The input is structured as follows:

-1. The first line contains an integer `N`, representing the number of vertices in the graph.
+The first line holds an integer N, denoting the count of vertices in the graph.
-2. The second line contains an integer `M`, representing the number of edges in the graph.
+The second line contains an integer M, indicating the number of edges present in the graph.
-3. The following `M` lines each contain three space-separated integers: `u v w`, representing an edge between vertices `u` and `v` with weight `w`.
+The subsequent M lines each present three space-separated integers: u v w, representing an edge linking vertices u and v with weight w.
 Vertices are labeled from 1 to N.

 ## Output Format